BoBch27/firevault_go/README.md

 ```go
 newOptions := options.CustomID("custom-id")
 ```
 - `DisableMerge` - Returns a new `Options` instance that allows to disable the merging of fields, meaning the entire document will be replaced (i.e. no existing fields will be preserved).
-Only used for updating method.
+The deletion of fields depends on the passed in data struct type - if the struct has changed since the document creation, some fields may not be deleted.
+Only applies to the Update method.
 	- *Returns*:
 		- A new `Options` instance.
 ```go
 newOptions := options.DisableMerge()
 ```
 - `MergeFields` - Returns a new `Options` instance that allows to specify which field paths to be overwritten.
 Other fields on the existing document will be untouched.
-It is an error if a provided field path does not refer to a value in the data passed.
-Only used for updating method.
+If a provided field path does not refer to a value in the data passed, it'll be ignored.
+Only applies to the Update method.
 	- *Expects*:
 		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*: